Brian Naylor (racing driver)

 John Brian Naylor (24 March 1923 – 8 August 1989) was a British racing driver from England.
 He participated in seven Formula One World Championship Grands Prix, debuting on 3 August 1958.
 He scored no championship points.

 The son of a wealthy Stockport motor dealer, Naylor financed the building of his own Cooper-based JBW car, which he raced in several grands prix, although the car was out of its depth at that level.

-He finished 42nd in the 1961 Daytona 500 becoming the first European driver to compete in NASCAR.
+Naylor finished 42nd in the 1961 Daytona 500, becoming the first European driver to compete in NASCAR.